abdulkadir-gungor/Block_Smartscreen_and_Security_Center_on_Windows_Operating_Systems/README.md

 Exploiting the Vulnerability
 ---
 &emsp; As an example, a script has been written to show how a malware can exploit this vulnerability.
-The **"block.py"** script has been added to the files as an example in order to represent what we call the first stage in malware attacks
+The **"block.py"** script has been added to the files as an example in order to represent what we call the first stage in malware attacks.
+It primarily blocks Smartscreen and Windows Security from working.
+Then it runs the relevant malicious malware

 **block.py**
 ```